HannaBerggren/Love-Barista/README.md

 ### Navigation Bar

-- The Navigation bar sits at the very top of each page, The logo is at the left hand side and the navigation links are next to it, a short summary of the page is about is written on the right.
+- The Navigation bar sits at the very top of each page.
+The logo is at the left hand side and the navigation links are next to it, a short summary of what the page is about, is written on the right.
-- When logged in the **Login** becomes **Logout** and the **Registeration** link is removed.
+- When logged in, the **Login** becomes **Logout** and the **Registeration** link is removed.
 - The Navbar background is white with the Navigation links and logo in black and darkgreen colored text.
-- When the logo is clicked it redirects the user to the home page.
+- When the logo is clicked, it redirects the user to the home page.
 - On large to xx-large screens the navigation bar covers the entire page.
-- When on medium to small screens the navigation menu changes to burger menu which shows all the nav links when clicked on (see the two screenshots below).
+- When on medium to small screens the navigation menu changes to a burger menu which shows all the nav links when clicked on (see the two screenshots below).

 ![NavBar](static/css/images/navbar.png)